abhayrobotics/voting-app/Readme.md

 Voting
-    /candidate :GET - get the listof candidates✔️ /vote/:candidate; POST - vote for a specific candidate.
+    /candidate :GET - get the listof candidates✔️ /vote/:candidate; POST - vote for a specific candidate.✔️

 Vote Count:
-    /vote/counts :GET - get the list of a candidate sorted by the vote count
+    /vote/counts :GET - get the list of a candidate sorted by the vote count ✔️

 User Profile:
     /profile: GET - Get the user'sprofile information ✔️